 There are two categories of membership in the GTN.
 These are based on interest and ability.
 They are Associate and Partner, and are described below.
-Use the link in the header portion of this page to become a member of the GTN.

 Associates are individuals or groups who dedicate some portion of their time to analyzing data taken with other people’s telescopes.
 You can adopt your own program objects from our list or request data for other objects by submitting a short proposal.